 Have a clear content policy – Users posting content should have a clear understanding of what is acceptable when they post.
 If you have reporting/flagging options then the rules should be equally clear to general users.
-Where sites are using moderators unambiguous rules become even more vital, allowing moderators to enforce them with confidence.
+Where sites are using moderators, unambiguous rules become even more vital in allowing moderators to enforce them with confidence.

 Constantly review what slips through – No system is perfect, but reviewing and constantly updating systems helps to respond to changes and continually improve.